-Whether your club is new or has been around for years, promoting your club is important for its growth and maintenance.
+Whether your club is new or has been around for years, promoting your club, your programs, and events is important for its growth and maintenance.
 Technology makes it possible to reach out to current and prospective members in various ways, including your club website, social media accounts (Facebook, Twitter, Instagram), emails, printed flyers, and more.
 It is important to utilize several promotional tools to reach a wide audience, keeping in mind people get information from a variety of sources.

 With the onslaught of technology, a little paper can go a long way.
 Don't eliminate printing membership or promotional flyers for events that can be placed at local community centers, gyms, running stores and even grocery stores.
 These flyers should have an introductory blurb about the club and let people know how to get involved.